 If you are staying on a beach for more than a day, you’ll probably get sick of the salty feeling left from swimming in the water.
 Of course, it’s better than nothing, and a quick dip each day is not a bad way to ensure you stay hygienic and reasonably comfortable.

 Baby wipes are an excellent option for cleaning salt off your body.
 There are some soaps that you can use in saltwater, but its best to grab it in a bucket and wash away from the ocean.
 Whenever you’re washing anything outdoors, always use biodegradable soap (as some conventional ones are harmful), and always do it 100m away from waterways.

 It’s so important to be considerate of your surroundings to keep our beaches pristine.

 Taking care of our beaches

 Having a fire on the beach is a fantastic way to wind an evening down.
-However, do it responsibly – in a fire pit if possible (check the council for specifics), using sustainable timber.
-Make sure the fire is out when you leave, as the wind can blow any residual embers to any nearby bushes or shrubs, so this is something you need to be extremely careful of.
+However, do it responsibly – in a fire pit if possible (check the council for specifics), and use sustainable timber.
+Make sure the fire is out when you leave, and do not bury the coals in sand as this keeps them hot.
+Wind can blow any residual embers to any nearby bushes or shrubs, so be extremely careful and aware of thew surrounding risks.

 There should be no indication of a fire ever being there.
 It is also worth checking the rules of the area in case there are any fire restrictions in place.